 Canker Sore Causes

 No one knows what causes canker sores.
 The vast majority of people who develop canker sores do not have another problem as the cause.

 - Both hereditary and environmental causes of the disease have been suggested, but the exact cause is not clear.

-- A number of factors have been suggested to precipitate outbreaks in susceptible individuals; however, none has been proven to be the cause in all people.
+- A number of factors have been suggested to precipitate outbreaks in susceptible individuals.

 - Oral trauma